Alt Text as Poetry

 We first seriously became interested in alt text through our work on Artists Space’s website, which exposes the alt text of each image to all viewers.
 If you're curious, you can read more about our work on Artists Space here.

-It was through our research for Artists Space that we found Shannon and Bojana’s work on this project and started a dialogue together through e-mail.
+It was through our research for Artists Space that we found Finnegan and Bojana’s work on this project and started a dialogue together through e-mail.

 Why this website looks the way it does